Undergraduate international admissions

 At Earlham, we take a holistic approach to reviewing applications.
 When provided, we take into consideration leadership experience, extracurricular involvement, community service and work experience.
 International applications must also be able to meet the minimum level of family financial support.

-All students must provide verification of English proficiency in order to apply for an F1 visa.
-Earlham accepts score reports for the following tests: TOEFL, IELTS, Duolingo, GTEC, ISA, SAT and ACT.
+All international students whose first language is not English must provide verification of English proficiency in order to apply for an F1 visa.
+Earlham accepts score reports for the following tests: TOEFL, IELTS, Duolingo, GTEC, ISA, Cambridge, Pearson, SAT and ACT.
+Students could also use an achieved IB English class grade that is equivalent to CEFR B2+ or higher.

 Current accepted tests and minimum required scores are: